opnsense

 Set General Settings

-In both machines opn-main
+In both machines opn-main and opn-aux configure general settings:

 - Go to System -> Settings -> General